 In the face of this competition, we expect to have access to our Manager's professionals and their industry expertise, which may provide us with a competitive advantage and help us assess investment risks and determine appropriate pricing for certain potential investments.
 We expect that these relationships will enable us to compete more effectively for attractive investment opportunities.
 In addition, we believe that current market conditions may have adversely affected the financial condition of certain competitors.
-Thus, not having a legacy portfolio may also enable us to compete more effectively for attractive investment opportunities.
-However, we may not be able to achieve our business goals or expectations due to the competitive risks that we face.
+Thus, not having a legacy portfolio may also enable us to compete more effectively for attractive investment opportunities goals or expectations due to the competitive risks that we face.
 For additional information concerning these competitive risks, see "Risk Factors-Risks Related to Our Business-Competition may limit the availability of desirable investments and result in reduced risk-adjusted returns."